 This summer borscht is an easy and elegant version of the traditional robust and hearty beet soup from Eastern Europe.
 It has a more subdued, subtle beet presence than you’re probably accustomed to and will garner endless accolades when served chilled, whether as a starter, side, or a simple lunch.–Angie Zoobkoff

-- 4 red beets (about 1 1/2 lbs), peeled if desired and coarsely chopped
+- 4 medium red beets, peeled if desired and coarsely chopped

 - 1 garlic clove, chopped

 - 4 black peppercorns

 - Freshly squeezed lemon juice, to taste

 - In a large saucepan over high heat, toss in the vegetables, garlic, bay leaf, peppercorns, cloves, water, sugar, and salt.

 - Bring to a boil and then reduce the heat to maintain a gentle simmer.
 Cook until the vegetables are tender, 40 to 60 minutes.